art1/Optics-Radar-Reports/README.md

 # Optics-Radar-Reports

 This Repository contains reports for assignments in the course Optics & Radar based observations at the Lulea University of Technology.
-The master branch contains the template whereas the assignments are addressed in separate branches, named after the appropriate assignment/problem.
+The master branch contains the template, the assignments are addressed in separate branches, named after the appropriate assignment/problem.
+Problem 2 has two parts: optics and radar, with two separate reports.

 ### Problem 1 - Signal Processing for Radar Appplications